bartekpacia/garden/posts/post-1.md

 But what are platforms?

-"Platform" includes the source of classes that are part of the OS, so that IDEs can show the code when you navigate to a symbol from the `android` namespace.
+A "platform" includes the source code of classes that are part of the OS, so that IDEs can show the code when you navigate to a symbol from the `android` namespace, for example `Context` or `Bundle`.

-The packages from with `android` in the beginning aren't built into the APK.
+The packages from the `android` top-level namespace in the beginning aren't built into the APK.
+They're only placed on the compile classpath, but that's it.
-They're only place on the compile classpath, but that's it.
 The real implementation is provided by the OS itself.
 To illustrate this, let's consider this Java file:

 ```java
 import android.content.Context;